deitrichl/yt-wayback-scraper/README.md

 [Click here for the zip containing the application and required files.](https://github.com/deitrichl/yt-wayback-scraper/releases/download/v1.0/yt-wayback-scraper.zip)

-This app requires yt-dlp.
-A copy is provided in the zip, but it can also be found [here.](https://github.com/yt-dlp/yt-dlp)
+This app requires yt-dlp, and ffmpeg for conversions.
+Copies are provided in the zip, but it can also be found [here.](https://github.com/yt-dlp/yt-dlp)

 You may update yt-dlp automatically by clicking the update button on the top right of the Youtube Wayback Scraper app.